msateesh900/DjangoApp/README.md

 To set username and email in git use the below command

-git config --global user.name "sateeshFru" git config --global user.email "sateeshnaidu900@gmail.com"
+git config --global user.name "yourgitname" git config --global user.email "yourRegisteredGitMail"

 Run the app as follows: